MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/What-s-New-in-Networking.md

 >Applies To: Windows Server Technical Preview

-Following are the new or enhanced networking technologies in Windows Server® 2016 Technical Preview.
+Following are the new or enhanced networking technologies in Windows Server 2016 Technical Preview.

 This topic contains the following sections.